mcp-getgather/mcp-getgather/docs/deploy_dokku.md

 - `DOKKU_SSH_HOST_KEY`
 - `DOKKU_GIT_REMOTE_URL`

-First, create a new SSH key (marked it as e.g. `github@getgather.com`).
+First, create a new SSH key (mark it as e.g. `github@getgather.com`).
 Add the public key to Dokku, following [its documentation](https://dokku.com/docs/deployment/user-management/#adding-ssh-keys).
 Copy the private key and use it for `DOKKU_SSH_PRIVATE_KEY`.

 Meanwhile, `DOKKU_SSH_HOST_KEY` is obtained by scanning the instance: